gdi-de/apworkshop2026_ldtutorial/Baumkataster.md

 Another alternative would be to generate another column with an identifier.

 > [!IMPORTANT]
-> In our dataset, we therefore look for a column in our dataset that:
+> In our dataset, we therefore look for a column that:
 > - Has unique values
 > - Has an indication of being an identifier from the column description, sth. like "id", "number", a.s.o.
 > - Covers every instance of the dataset